maths/moodle-qtype_stack/api/README.md

 ### Basic frontend

 A basic frontend is provided at `http://localhost:3080/stack.php`.
 This should allow you to load the STACK sample questions and try them out.
 This requires API specific versions of `cors.php` and `stackjsvle.js` (to access files and create iframes) which are in the public folder.

+`http://localhost:3080/bulktest.php` provides a front end for selecting a folder of STACK question files and running their included tests, similar to the STACK bulk test functionality in Moodle.

 ### Modifications of existing STACK code